CPAP: Before and After

 Before: I was always tired

-When I was diagnosed and started on my CPAP, I knew what sleep apnea was because my dad has it, but I never thought it was something I had.
+When I was diagnosed and started on my continuous positive airway pressure (CPAP) machine, I knew what sleep apnea was because my dad has it, but I never thought it was something I had.
 It’s a condition that has the stigma of happening to the older or overweight population.
 Definitely not always the case.

 I spent many more hours sleeping than someone my age should be.
 I was always tired and could fall asleep at any moment in most situations.
 This sounds like it's great, especially for people who have issues with insomnia, but it really wasn’t.
 My body was being devastated by the lack of quality sleep and the strain sleep apnea puts on the body.